SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 [ NOTICE ] Server starting on http://127.0.0.1:8080 [component: server]
 ```

-**Note:** When working on some features, it will be helpful to have a database with pre-populated data from the live system.
-Talk to us on Discord, and we'll supply you with a recent database dump that you can load with `./scripts/load-db.sh`.
+**Note:** When working locally, it's helpful to have a database with pre-populated data from the live system.
+[Talk to us on Discord](https://discord.gg/vQRb6KkYRw), and we'll supply you with a recent database dump that you can load with `./scripts/load-db.sh`.

 ### Setup the Front End